purduehackers/organize/directory/storyteller.md

 If we're interested in following up, we'll reach out to schedule a 20-minute Zoom call to get to know each other better.

-After the call, you will receive a response—acceptance or rejection—within a week.
+After the call, you will receive a final follow-up within a week.

 ---